shelsgit/GetCleanData_Project/CodeBook.md

 * tBodyAcc-mean()-X

-For this variable, and all variables below, each represents a signal to estimate variables of the feature vector for each pattern.
+For this variable, and all variables below, each represents the average of all test and train datasets, grouped by each Activity and Subject.
      '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.
      '-mean()' is used to denote mean value
      '-std()' is used to denote Standard deviation